Mausoleum of Khoja Ahmed Yasawi: Architecture

 The unfinished state of the Mausoleum of Khawaja Ahmed Yasawi, especially at the entrance portal and sections of the interior, allow for the better architectural scrutiny of how the monument was designed and constructed.
 The structure is rectangular in plan, measuring 45.8 × 62.7 m (150.3 × 205.7 ft), and is 38.7 m (127.0 ft) high.
 It is oriented from the south-east to the north-west.

 The primary material used for the building is ganch—fired brick mixed with mortar, gypsum and clay—which was made in a plant located in Sauran.
-Layers of clay reaching a depth of 1.5 m (4.9 ft), to prevent the water penetration, were used for the original foundation.
+Layers of clay reaching a depth of 1.5 m (4.9 ft), to prevent water penetration, were used for the original foundation.
 These were replaced with reinforced concrete in modern restoration works.
 The main entrance to the mausoleum is from the south-east, through which visitors are ushered into the 18.2 × 18.2-m (59.7 × 59.7-ft) Main Hall, known as Kazandyk (the "copper room").
-The section is covered by the largest existing brick dome in Central Asia, also measuring 18.2 m (59.7 ft) in diameter.
+The section is covered by the largest extant brick dome in Central Asia, also measuring 18.2 m (59.7 ft) in diameter.
 At the center of the Kazandyk is a bronze cauldron, used for religious purposes.
 The tomb of Yasawi is situated on the central axis at the end of the building in the northwest, with the sarcophagus located exactly at the center of the section, which has a double dome ribbed roof —the inner dome being 17.0 m (55.8 ft) high and the outer dome being 28.0 m (91.9 ft) high.
 The dome exterior is covered with hexagonal green glazed tiles with gold patterns.
 The interior is adorned with alabaster stalactites, known as muqarnas.
-Additional rooms in the structure, totaling more than 35, include meeting rooms, a refectory, a library, and a mosque, which had light blue geometric and floral ornaments on its walls.
+Additional rooms in the structure, totaling more than 35, include meeting rooms, a refectory, a library, and a mosque, where fragments remain of the light blue geometric and floral ornaments on its walls.
 The mausoleum's exterior walls are covered in glazed tiles constituting geometric patterns with Kufic and Suls epigraphic ornaments derived from the Qur'an.
 Initial plans also called for the addition of two minarets, but this was not realized when construction was halted in 1405.